Adam Fantilli Game Preview: Blue Jackets vs. Maple Leafs

 Fantilli Season Stats Insights

+- In 36 games this season, Fantilli has a plus-minus of -11, while averaging 15:29 on the ice per game.

-- Fantilli has scored a goal in eight of 34 games this year, netting multiple goals in one of them.
+- Fantilli has netted a goal in a game eight times this year in 36 games played, including multiple goals once.

-- Fantilli has a point in 15 games this year (out of 34), including multiple points three times.
+- Fantilli has a point in 17 of 36 games this season, with multiple points in three of them.

-- The implied probability is 46.5% that Fantilli hits the over on his points over/under based on the odds.
+- Fantilli's odds on his point total prop carry an implied probability of 46.5% that he goes over.

-- Fantilli has an implied probability of 29.4% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Fantilli has an implied probability of 29.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.